-During 2017-2018 online curriculum areas included: Versatile Leadership, Strategic Thinking, Power and Influence, Strategic Resource Allocation, Organizational Culture and Workforce Development, the Future of Health Sciences Libraries, and Diversity and Cultural Competence.
+The online curriculum has included these topics: Versatile Leadership, Strategic Thinking, Power and Influence, Strategic Resource Allocation, Organizational Culture and Workforce Development, the Future of Health Sciences Libraries, and Diversity and Cultural Competence.
 Topics vary based on interests expressed by the cohort.